lucascamacho/coevo_mut_antag/README.md

 - Code: separate in functions and scripts.
 You will find all the R files to run my simulations
 - Data: the networks of interactions that i use and the RData files with the results of all my simulations
-- Output: figures, pdf's, graphs, etc. All the visual results of my projects are here
+- Output: figures, pdf's, graphs, etc. All the visual results of my project are here
 - Manuscript: the RMarkdown files that compose my master's dissertation.

 ### Running my simulations